kszenes/PorousConvection.jl/README.md

   - `update_T_3D!`: Updates the temperature using the results of the two previous kernels

 In order to improve the performance of these kernels, we add shared memory for the 3 `compute_*` kernels.
 This reduces the number of global memory accesses.
 Since stencil computations are inherently memory bound, this optimization can greatly increase the throughput of our implementation.

+In order to get fine-grained control over shared memory in ParallelStencil, the kernels need to use `@parallel_indices` API, which resemble kernel programming for CUDA, instead of the more terse `@parallel` API.
+Thus all kernels were first ported to the `@parallel_indices` paradigm.

 In each kernel, only a single field is moved into shared memory.
 As we will be choosing the maximum block size (32, 4, 4) for our implementation, shared memory becomes a scarce ressource and storing additional fields into shared memory would decrease significantly the occupancy of the GPU.
 Thus the `update_*` kernels were not implemented using shared memoru.